jatupon-wiseboq/full-stack-blend/README.md

 To list all of hotfixes:

 1. Run "git checkout 1.5".
+2. Run "git pull".
-2. Run "git log --oneline | grep Hotfix".
+3. Run "git log --oneline | grep Hotfix".
-3. For each of hotfix, run "git cherry-pick COMMIT_ID".
+4. For each of hotfix, run "git cherry-pick COMMIT_ID".

 ## Connect the repository with StackBlend